 tou kalountoV (kalew) pres. part. "the one who calls [you]" - the one calling.
 The participle serves as a substantive.
 The CEV & NCV "the one who chose you" is somewhat bold, expressing the effective call of God / the election of individuals to salvation.
 "Call" may properly be translated as "invite", "first called you (ie. the call of the gospel), but of course, our theological propensities will determine our translation.
 "The one calling" is obviously God, but there is the outside possibility that Paul is obliquely referring to himself.
 None-the-less, it is likely that the "call" is God's "call" and that it refers to his elective, creative, act of calling into being the redeemed community in Christ.
 This sovereign act of God, whereby the covenant promises are fulfilled in Christ, is announced in the gospel.
 Although we are persuaded (not forced!!) to share in God's new creation, he certainly does not persuade us to pursue law-obedience for blessing (nomism).
 Whatever means of persuasion had been used on the Galatians, "you may be certain that it does not have its source in God, who has sent out his call to you", Cassirer.

+Paul illustrates how the false teaching of the Judaizers has permeated through the church.
 "A proverbial saying having to do with the tendency of small matters to become large concerns and so to dominate a given situation", Longenecker, cf. 1Cor.5:6.

 zumoi (zumow) pres. "works through" - ferments, leavens.
 In Jewish circles the leavening process of yeast is often viewed negatively.
 Is Paul referring to the Judaizers, or their teaching?
 Presumably he is reflecting on "the possibility that all members of the Galatian churches will succumb to the Teachers' (Judaizers') false gospel", Martyn.